jesperdj/reactive-fakebook-1/README.md

 Demo of Spring WebFlux using controller annotations.

-This is similar to a Spring Web MVC webapplication, except that you can now use reactive types in your controller to make your web application reactive.
+This is similar to a Spring Web MVC web application, except that you can now use reactive types in your controller to make your web application reactive.

 This is part 1.
 Part 2 is the same application, but then using the Spring WebFlux functional web framework API.